One Laptop per Child: History

 Intel was a member of the association for a brief period in 2007.
 Shortly after OLPC's founder, Nicholas Negroponte, accused Intel of trying to destroy the non-profit, Intel joined the board with a mutual non-disparagement agreement between them and OLPC.
 Intel resigned its membership on January 3, 2008, citing disagreements with requests from Negroponte for Intel to stop dumping their Classmate PCs.

 In 2008, Negroponte showed some doubt about the exclusive use of open-source software for the project, and made suggestions supporting a move towards adding Windows XP, which Microsoft was in the process of porting over to the XO hardware.
-Microsoft's Windows XP, however, is not seen by some as a sustainable operating system.
+Microsoft's Windows XP, however, was not seen by some as a sustainable operating system.
 Microsoft announced that they would sell them Windows XP for $3 per XO.
 It would be offered as an option on XO-1 laptops and possibly be able to dual boot alongside Linux.
 In response, Walter Bender, who was the former President of Software and Content for the OLPC project, left OLPC and founded Sugar Labs to continue development of the open source Sugar software which had been developed within OLPC.
 No significant deployments elected to purchase Windows licenses.

 Charles Kane became the new President and Chief Operating Officer of the OLPC Association on May 2, 2008.
 In late 2008, the NYC Department of Education purchased some XO computers for use by New York schoolchildren.

 Advertisements for OLPC began streaming on the video streaming website Hulu and others in 2008.
 One such ad has John Lennon advertising for OLPC, with an unknown voice actor redubbing over Lennon's voice.

 In 2008, OLPC lost significant funding.
 Their annual budget was slashed from $12 million to $5 million which resulted in a restructuring on January 7, 2009.
 Development of the Sugar operating environment was moved entirely into the community, the Latin America support organization was spun out and staff reductions, including Jim Gettys, affected approximately 50% of the paid employees.
 The remaining 32 staff members also saw salary reductions.
 Despite the downsizing, OLPC continued development of the XO-1.5 laptops.

 In 2010, OLPC moved its headquarters to Miami.
 The Miami office oversaw sales and support for the XO-1.5 laptop and its successors, including the XO Laptop version 4.0 and the OLPC Laptop.
 Funding from Marvell, finalized in May 2010, revitalized the foundation and enabled the 1Q 2012 completion of the ARM-based XO-1.75 laptops and initial prototypes of the XO-3 tablets.
 OLPC took orders for mass production of the XO 4.0, and shipped over 3 million XO Laptops to children around the world.